hsanaab/TV_Tracker-Project/README.md

-# 📺 TV Tracker
+TV Tracker

-Welcome to **TV Tracker**, a web application where users can log, rate, comment on, and track their favorite TV shows!
+Welcome to TV Tracker, a web application where users can log, rate, comment on, and track their favorite TV shows!

----

-## 📚 Project Overview
+📚 Project Overview
 TV Tracker allows users to:
-- Add TV shows to a shared database
-- Rate and comment on shows
-- Track watch status ("Watching", "Watched", "To Watch")
-- Search and view other users' reviews
-- View your own and others' watchlists
-- Manage personal accounts with username/email/password

----

-## ✨ Features

-- 🔒 Secure user login and signup (password hashing)
-- ➕ Add TV shows if not already in the database
-- 🎭 Attach multiple genres (up to 3 per show)
-- ⭐ Rate shows from 1-5 and comment
-- 🔎 Search reviews by Title, Genre, or Rating
-- 📋 View your own watchlist or search by Username
-- 🚫 Inline error messages (no blank screens)
-- 🔥 Built-in SQL triggers and indexing for performance

----

-## 🛠️ Technologies Used

-- PHP (backend logic)
-- MySQL (database)
-- HTML5 / CSS3 (frontend)
-- JavaScript (minor interactivity)
-- Apache Server (via XAMPP for local development)

----

-## 🗄️ Database Design

-The system is normalized to 3NF and uses relational integrity through constraints, triggers, and indexing.

-### Core Tables:
-- **Users**: Stores usernames, emails, hashed passwords
-- **TV_Shows**: Master list of shows
-- **Genres**: List of possible genres
-- **Show_Genres**: Many-to-many relationship between shows and genres
-- **User_Watchlist**: User-specific watch statuses
-- **User_Show_Data**: User-specific ratings and comments

-> 📈 ERD (Entity-Relationship Diagram) included separately.

-### Triggers:
-- Enforce max 3 genres per show
-- Auto-fill review dates
-- Prevent duplicate TV shows
-- Maintain data consistency

-### Indexes:
-- Title (TV_Shows)
-- Genre_ID (Show_Genres)
-- User_ID (User_Watchlist and User_Show_Data)
-- Rating (User_Show_Data)

----

-## ⚙️ Setup Instructions

-1. Install XAMPP and start Apache and MySQL.
-2. Import the provided SQL dump file into your MySQL server.
-3. Place the project folder (`TV_Tracker/`) into your `/htdocs/` directory.
-4. Access the app via `http://localhost/TV_Tracker/` in your browser.
-5. Create a new account or log in to start!

----

-## 🌟 Future Enhancements

-- 🎨 Improve styling and mobile responsiveness
-- 🧑‍💼 Add user profile pages
-- 🔐 Password reset / recovery functionality
-- 👍 Like/upvote system for reviews
-- 🛠️ Admin panel for show/user management
-- 📧 Email validation and verification
-- 🔥 Autocomplete genres when adding shows

----

-## 📣 Author

-Built with ❤️ by [Your Name Here].

----

-## 📌 Submission Checklist

-✅ Database normalization and design (ERD included)
-✅ Full SQL schema with constraints, triggers, and indexes
-✅ Frontend and backend separation
-✅ Full testing and validation
-✅ Professional documentation (README + ERD)

----
+Add TV shows to a shared database

+Rate and comment on their favorite shows

+Track watch status ("Watching", "Watched", "To Watch")

+Search other users' reviews

+View other users' watchlists

+Manage personal accounts through a simple username/email/password system

+✨ Features
+🔒 Secure user login and signup (password hashing)

+➕ Add TV shows if not already in the database

+🎭 Attach multiple genres (up to 3 per show)

+⭐ Rate shows from 1-5 and comment

+🔎 Search reviews by Title, Genre, or Rating

+📋 View your own watchlist or search by Username

+🚫 Inline error messages (no blank screens)

+🔥 Built-in SQL triggers and indexing for performance

+📦 Stored procedures and functions for efficient querying

+🛠️ Technologies Used
+PHP (Core backend)

+MySQL (Database)

+HTML/CSS (Frontend)

+JavaScript (for interactivity)

+Apache Server (via XAMPP for localhost)

+🗄️ Database Design
+The project database is normalized to 3NF.
+Key tables:

+Users: Stores usernames, emails, hashed passwords

+TV_Shows: Master list of TV shows

+Genres: List of genres

+Show_Genres: Many-to-many table linking shows to genres

+User_Watchlist: Tracks user's watch statuses

+User_Show_Data: Stores user ratings and comments

+Stored Procedures and Functions:
+Name | Type | Purpose
+GetUserWatchlist(IN p_user_id INT) | Stored Procedure | Returns all shows on a specific user's watchlist GetAverageRatingByShow(p_show_id INT)	Stored Function	Returns the average user rating for a specific show

+📈 ERD (Entity-Relationship Diagram) provided separately.

+Triggers:

+Enforce max 3 genres per show

+Auto-fill dates when inserting reviews

+Prevent duplicate show entries

+Maintain data integrity across tables

+Indexes:

+Created on Title, Genre_ID, User_ID, and Rating for faster queries

+🛠️ Setup Instructions
+Install XAMPP and start Apache and MySQL.

+Import the provided SQL file into your MySQL server.

+Place project folder (TV_Tracker) into /htdocs/.

+Open http://localhost/TV_Tracker/ in your browser.

+Create a new user or log in to start adding shows!

+🌟 Future Enhancements
+Improve page styling (cleaner CSS, mobile responsiveness)

+Profile pages for each user

+Password reset functionality

+Like/upvote system for user reviews

+Full admin dashboard to manage shows and users

+Email validation during signup

+Enhanced genre tagging with autocomplete

+📣 Author
+Built with ❤️  by Sanaa Byron.